LHdezLP/TestProject1/README.md

-Medicine Tutorial App
+Medicine Tutorial App.
-This project aims to make posiible for you to become your own doctor
+This project aims to make posible for you to become your own doctor